autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/planning/steering_factors.md

     - name: factors.status
       text: The status of the steering factor.
     - name: factors.module
-      text: The module type of the steering factor.
+      text: The module name of the steering factor.
     - name: factors.detail
       text: The additional information of the steering factor.
+    - name: factors.cooperation
+      text: The cooperation status if the module supports.
 ---

 {% extends 'design/autoware-interfaces/templates/autoware-interface.jinja2' %}